 Joseph A. Lombardo

 Police images from your arrest for public drunkenness a few years back keeps showing up in search engine results and on mug shot websites all over the Internet.
 Your face is everywhere – along with your personal information.
 You contact the websites to take down the pictures, but they won’t budge.
 Some offer to remove them for a fee, but that’s sounds like extortion.
 Are mug shot websites breaking the law by profiting from your youthful indiscretions?
-Our criminal attorneys examine the relevant laws to find the truth.
+Our New Jersey criminal defense attorneys examine the relevant laws to find the truth.